Welcome to SingingSun! Enjoy!

 Chart for Prince Charles and Camilla Parker-Bowles

-Jupiter-Moon aspects are commonly found in long-lasting marriages and partnerships; Jupiter-Moon indicates that the Jupiter person understands and supports the emotional life of the Moon person.
-Interestingly we don’t find Jupiter-Moon conjunctions here, but we do find a double opposition.
-That is Prince Charles’ Jupiter is opposite Camilla’s Moon, and her Jupiter is opposite his Moon.
-That means the empathy runs both ways.
+Jupiter-Moon aspects are commonly found in long- lasting marriages and partnerships; Jupiter-Moon indicates that the Jupiter person understands and supports the emotional life of the Moon person.
+Here we have a double opposition – that is Prince Charles’ Jupiter is opposite Camilla’s Moon, and her Jupiter is opposite his Moon.
+This means the empathy runs both ways.

 The Jupiter-Moon oppositions also take in a Jupiter-Mercury conjunction and opposition; these are not as important in the emotional life, but do show some comfort and ease in communication with each other.